Mandatory Reporting of Child Abuse and Neglect in Colorado

 Schedule a presentation for your organization from an expert to get your questions answered about child welfare in Colorado.

-FAQs about mandatory reporting of child and neglect
+FAQs about mandatory reporting of child abuse and neglect

 More than 40 categories of professions are considered mandatory reports of child abuse and neglect in Colorado, including the following: